Skip to main content

 SUNY Students Online Course Complaint Process

-If you are a SUNY Oswego student registered in an online program please refer to the Student Handbook and the New York State Education Department guidelines.
+If you are a SUNY Oswego student registered in an online program, please refer to the Student Handbook and the New York State Education Department SARA guidelines.

-The SUNY Oswego Consumer Information: Student Right to Know page provides access to the appropriate complaint procedures for Title IX, sexual harrassment, and unlawful discrimination.
+The SUNY Oswego Consumer Information: Student Right to Know page provides access to the appropriate complaint procedures for Title IX, sexual harassment, and unlawful discrimination.

-Other other consumer complaints related to distance learning, outside of those defined above in the Student Handbook, may be submitted to the Assistant Dean of Extended Learning at [email protected].
+Other consumer complaints related to distance learning — beyond those defined in the Student Handbook — may be submitted to The Division Extended Learning, at [email protected].

-In the event campus grievance procedures have been followed and all avenues of appeals exhausted and documented, and the issue remains unresolved, a complaint may be submitted to System Administration of the State University of New York.
-Please note, this does not include complaints related to grades or student conduct violations, both of which are to be fully addressed via campus processes.
-See the section below on Out of State Distance Education Complaints for complaints related to distance education programs when a student resides outside of New York State.
+If campus grievance procedures have been followed and all avenues of appeal have been exhausted and documented, and the issue remains unresolved, a complaint may be submitted to the System Administration of the State University of New York (SUNY) within two years of the incident about which the complaint is made.

 Out of State Distance Education Complaints

-SUNY Oswego is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) and follows the complaint resolution policies and procedures outlined within the SARA Policy Manual and summarized here.
+SUNY Oswego is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) and follows the complaint resolution policies and procedures outlined in the SARA Policy Manual.